cverbout/Fourtic/README.md

 ## Fourtic Game Rules Summary

-Fourtic is a quick, strategic 4x4 grid game for two players, each taking turns marking the cells with X or O, starting with X.
+Created by Bart Massey, Fourtic is a quick, strategic 4x4 grid game for two players, each taking turns marking the cells with X or O, starting with X.

 ### Gameplay